ufidon/eth/labs/lab01/README.md

       2. Install for All users
    2. [FileZilla Server](https://wiki.filezilla-project.org/FileZilla_FTP_Server)
       1. Choose all default installation options
+      2. You may refer to this [Youtube video](https://youtu.be/XXLnkeNjdCo)
-2. Through its administration interface, configure FileZilla server
+2. Through its administration interface, configure FileZilla server, refer to the previous video
    1. Under Protocols settings
       1. Set the welcome message to be "FileZilla FTP server for ethical hacking"
       2. Tick passive mode with suggested port number